reidrac/castaway-zx/README.md

 yours?), and some of the dependencies may require a bit too much effort to compile the game.

+This has been adapted to a more current version of Z88DK by [suborb](https://github.com/suborb), and I can't support it!

+Check [main branch](https://github.com/reidrac/castaway-zx) for the original release.

 You will need:

 - A POSIX environment (tested on Macos)